Add redirect types

 After searching around for a while I also saw articles saying that 410 is good practice for this case.

-Updated by Guido Schmechel over 1 year ago
+Updated by Guido Schmechel almost 2 years ago

 I tried the subject.
 Extending the TCA is the least of the problems.